evergage/evergage-global-templates/redirect/README.md

 ### Redirect

-This global template redirects the target webpage to another wepage, based on the URLs provided for each.
+This global template redirects the target webpage to another webpage, based on the URLs provided for each.

 ### Configuration:
 <img src="config.png" alt="Redirect" width="350px">